Immigrated urn models - asymptotic properties and applications: The immigrated urn model

-It is important to note that both $a_{m,k}$ and $D_{m,kj}$ depend on $m$.
-This allows both the immigration rates and the adding rules to depend on the responses of clinical trial.
-Consequently, it enables us to search for the desirable IMU model that can be used to target any given allocation proportion.
-Since both $a_{m,k}$ and $D_{m,kj}$ depend on $m$, it is impossible to use Atheya and Ney's (1972) technique of embedding the urn process in a continuous-time branching process.
+It is worthwhile noting that both $a_{m,k}$ and $D_{m,kj}$ depend on $m$.
+This allows both the immigration rates and the adding rules to be expressed as functions of all previous responses thus far in the clinical trial.
+Then, we are able to construct desirable IMU models that can be used to suit pre-specified allocation proportion targets.
+To reiterate, as both $a_{m,k}$ and $D_{m,kj}$ depend on $m$, it is impossible to use Atheya and Ney's (1972) technique of embedding the urn process in a continuous-time branching process.

-After the treatment assignment of the $n$-th subject, $N_{n,k}$ is used to denote the number of subjects who are being assigned to treatment $k$, $k=1,\ldots, K$.
-In clinical studies, the proportion $N_{n,k}/n$, $k=1,\ldots, K$ of patients being assigned to various treatments is useful information.
-The distributional properties and statistical behavior of $N_{n,k}/n$ are discussed in Section 3.